 Bosons do not obey the Pauli exclusion principle.
 This means there is no limit to the number of bosons that can occupy the same point in space at the same time; so, for example, there is no limit in theory to the brightness of a beam of light.
 Bosons are one of two main categories of particle in the Standard Model; the other main category is the fermions.

 Bosons as carrier particles

-The bosons that serve as carrier particles for the four basic forces in nature – electromagnetism, the strong force, the weak force, and gravity – are known collectively as gauge bosons.
-This is because their existence is demanded by a principle called gauge invariance.
+The bosons that serve as carrier particles for the four basic forces in nature – electromagnetism, the strong force, the weak force, and (in theory) gravity – are known collectively as gauge bosons.
+Their existence is demanded by a principle called gauge invariance.